 Use heat and cold packs for back pain

 Applying heat or cold treatments may help reduce your pain.
-However, you should speak to your GP or physiotherapist to discuss how to apply it safely.
+However, you should speak to your GP or physio to discuss how to apply it safely.
 Cold treatments such as an ice pack or bag of frozen vegetables help to reduce inflammation and swelling in the short term.
 You should never put the ice pack directly onto your skin as it could cause a cold burn so make sure you wrap it in a tea towel.
-Heat treatments such as a hot water bottle or a bath are great for reducing tension, cramping and muscle spasms.
-Heat can help ease the pain as soon as it first starts.
+Heat treatments such as a hot water bottle or a bath are great for instantly reducing tension, cramping and muscle spasms.

 Try water therapy exercises

-Water therapy exercises are done in a pool and are specifically designed to provide relief for back and neck pain.
+Water therapy exercises are done in a pool, specifically designed to provide relief for back and neck pain.
 The water can help ease strain on your joints to strengthen and gently stretch muscles.
-The Arthritis Foundation have found that simply floating in warm water can relax muscles and release tension, whilst increasing circulation.
-It can also be less painful to workout in water than on land and the feels of the water can help take your mind off of the pain.
+The Arthritis Foundation have found that simply floating in warm water can relax muscles and release tension while increasing circulation.
+It can also be less painful to work out in water than on land and the water can help take your mind off of the pain.

 Incorporate vitamin K into your diet

-Vitamin K plays an important part in bone health as it is believed to help calcium deposit in the bones and makes them denser.
+Vitamin K plays an important part in bone health as it’s believed to help calcium deposit in the bones and makes them denser.
 Stronger bones mean a stronger body and less chance of an injury that could cause back pain.
-It can be found in green vegetables such as kale, spinach, turnip greens, parsley, green leaf lettuce, brussels sprouts, broccoli and cabbage.
-It is also in fish, liver, meat, eggs and cereals.
+It can be found in green vegetables such as kale, spinach, turnip greens, parsley, green leaf lettuce, Brussels sprouts, broccoli and cabbage.
+It’s also in fish, liver, meat, eggs and cereals.

 Improve your posture

 Sitting at a desk for eight hours every day can damage your back and create bad posture habits.
 Bad posture and lack of back support can add strain to muscles and put stress on the spine.
-The stress of poor posture can lead to constricted blood vessels and nerves, and problems with muscles, discs, and joints.
+Poor posture can lead to constricted blood vessels and nerves as well as problems with muscles, discs, and joints.
 To avoid serious back problems, you should adopt good posture when possible.
 If you are sitting in front of a computer all day then you should have your back against a well-supported chair and have both feet flat on the floor.